MxSelfDestruct/get-ip-location-data/README.md

     ]
     $
 # Notes
+• This script requires the [Requests](https://pypi.org/project/requests/) library to function. \
-• Contributions are more than welcome.\
+• Contributions are more than welcome. \
-• IP-API forbids use of its free endpoint for commercial use, so if you're using this in a commercial production environment (god help you), you'll have to fork over some cash to them.
+• IP-API forbids use of its free endpoint for commercial use, so if you're using this in a commercial production environment (god help you), you'll have to fork over some cash to them. \
+• This script has only been tested on Linux.
+I can't think of a reason it wouldn't work on Windows or Mac OS, but if it doesn't please let me know.

+# random-ip-generator
+A script to generate random IP addresses for testing get-ip-location-data.

+# Installation (optional)
+See steps for get-ip-location-data

+# Usage
+Call it with a number as an argument and the script will generate that many IP addresses.

+# Example
+    $ random-ip-generator 8
+    248.208.104.220
+    253.233.60.118
+    238.16.218.137
+    177.13.106.138
+    43.201.167.237
+    113.146.35.71
+    147.35.217.41
+    58.35.3.219

+# Notes
+• This script has only been tested on Linux.
+I can't think of a reason it wouldn't work on Windows or Mac OS, but if it doesn't please let me know.